 Installing the adb_usb.ini file:

-This file exists in your user profile folder underneath a section called .android and it has a very simple one line comment which tells ADB where to look for your Ouya in your devices.
-For example if your username in windows is “skippy” then the logical path for this file will be C:\Users\skippy\.android\adb_usb.ini .
+This file exists in your user profile folder underneath a section called .android and it has a very simple one-line comment which tells ADB where to look for your Ouya on your devices.
+For example, if your username in Windows is "skippy" then the logical path for this file will be C:\Users\skippy\.android\adb_usb.ini .
 What is in that ini file is as follows:

 now you can either open up a command prompt and type in the following: